 The majority of exocrine pancreatic cancers (85 percent) are adenocarcinomas arising from the ductal epithelium.
 Surgical resection is the only potentially curative treatment.

 An overview of the surgical management of cancers of the exocrine pancreas will be reviewed here.
 The clinical manifestations, diagnosis, and surgical and nonsurgical therapy are discussed separately.
-(See "Clinical manifestations, diagnosis, and staging of exocrine pancreatic cancer" and "Surgical resection of lesions of the head of the pancreas" and "Surgical resection of lesions of the body and tail of the pancreas" and "Adjuvant therapy for resected exocrine pancreatic cancer".)
+(See "Clinical manifestations, diagnosis, and staging of exocrine pancreatic cancer" and "Surgical resection of lesions of the head of the pancreas" and "Surgical resection of lesions of the body and tail of the pancreas" and "Treatment for potentially resectable exocrine pancreatic cancer".)

 CANDIDATES FOR RESECTION